Maurice Bennett: Toast artworks

 Bennett created billboard-size images made up of toast in mosaic form.
 He used computer software to convert photographs into a grid of pixel-like blocks, and would then toast the bread to the correct shade, using either a commercial oven, an oxy-acetylene torch, and even occasionally a household toaster.
 He preferred the Tip Top brand of bread and usually used white bread although said in 2002 that he was experimenting with multi-grain.

 His first large artwork, a 2,724-slice mosaic of former Wellington mayor Mark Blumsky created for the 2000 New Zealand Fringe Festival, was destroyed by weather and seagulls after two days; he subsequently used polyurethane to preserve his artworks.
 Blumsky said he was impressed with the work but that he felt the eyebrows were "a bit light".
 It held the world record for the largest toast mosaic until 2005.
-In 2001 he creatd a 2,124 slice, 7.2 m tall, portrait of the Mona Lisa, featured on a central Wellington building.
+In 2001 he created a 2,124 slice, 7.2 m tall, portrait of the Mona Lisa, featured on a central Wellington building.
 In 2002 he spent a month creating a 2,378-slice portrait of rugby player Jonah Lomu, displayed at Wellington's Café Brava.
 Lomu's manager was unhappy about the image, and said Lomu's image was copyrighted; Bennett said in response that "it would be a very dull world if a person can't go out and make or draw a picture of a person".
 Lomu's manager subsequently consented to the artwork remaining on display.